channeldorg/channeld/README.md

 and other backend applications that require real-time, subscription-based user interaction with high concurrency (e.g. an instance messenger).

 ## Features:
-* Supports binary protocol via TCP/UDP and gRPC via HTTPS2
+* Protobuf-based binary protocol over TCP, KCP or WebSocket
 * Load-balancing backend servers with auto-scaling
 * FSM-based message filtering
 * Channel-based data subscription and storage of any type defined with Protocol Buffer